dongqi-max/Group/README.md

 # Description of project
+- Student assignment planner
+   - Students can add assignments, edit assignments, add due dates, mark complete/incomplete, and sort by course, time estimate of how long the assignment will take
+   - Assignments will then be organized into a scheduler, with an assignment each day to complete before its due date

-Ideas:
+Other Ideas:
 - A supermarket inventory management system
     - Function: add product, view product list, delete product, and update quantity
 - Student Expense tracker/budget

-- Student assignment planner
-   - Students can add assignments, edit assignments, add due dates, mark complete/incomplete, and sort by course
 - Study session organizer?
     - Students can create study sessions(time/place), others can request to join the session